Tuesday, March 31, 2015

 Lightning injuries are usually the result of five different mechanisms:

-Contact injury, Contact injuries occur when a person touches an object that is part of the lightning current pathway
+Contact injury occurs when a person touches an object that is part of the lightning current pathway

 Side flash (splash), Side flash or splash injuries occur when lightning arcs from the object struck to a nearby object.

-Blunt trauma, blunt injuries occur in two fashions.
+Blunt trauma, or blunt injuries, occur in two ways.

-In the first, the victim's musculature contracts diffusely, causing the victim to be thrown a distance from the lightning strike.
+In the first instance, the victim's musculature contracts diffusely, throwing the victim a considerable distance from the lightning strike.

-The second mechanism is the consequence of large fluctuations in temperature associated with a lightning strike.
+The second mechanism is a consequence of large temperature fluctuations associated with a lightning strike.

-Lightning causes instantaneous superheating and expansion of the air, which is followed immediately by an implosion as the air is rapidly cooled.
+Lightning causes the instantaneous superheating and expansion of the air, which is followed immediately by an implosion as the air rapidly cools.

 The duration of heat is so brief that thermal injuries seldom occur.
 However, the explosion and implosion of air can lead to blunt trauma of major organ systems such as the brain, liver, and spleen.

 Because the duration of a lightning strike is extremely short, little of the massive energy is transferred internally to the victim.
-Rather, the majority of the energy flows externally over the victim's body (a "flashover").
+Instead, most of the energy flows externally across the victim's body (a "flashover").

-However, enough energy passes through the body to disrupt and short-circuit electrical systems within the body, especially the heart, vasculature, respiratory center of the brain, reticular activating system, and autonomic nervous system.
+However, enough energy passes through the body to disrupt and short-circuit its electrical systems, especially the heart, vasculature, the respiratory center of the brain, the reticular activating system, and the autonomic nervous system.

-The major cause of death in lightning injuries is cardiopulmonary arrest due to asystole.
+The primary cause of death in lightning injuries is cardiopulmonary arrest due to asystole

 However, asystole can be readily converted to a coordinated cardiac rhythm with timely and aggressive cardiopulmonary resuscitation.

-Why were the enzymes in my heart elevated after being caught in ground current lighting?
+Why were the enzymes in my heart elevated after being caught in ground current lightning?

 Weather observations for June 2, 2009, Muscle Shoals, North West Alabama Regional Airport

-SCT055 means scatter clouds at 5,500 AGL scattered means 3 to 4 eights cloud coverage.
+SCT055 means scatter clouds at 5,500 AGL, scattered means 3 to 4 eighths cloud coverage.

 BKN090 were broken clouds at 9000' covering 5 to 7 octas of the sky.